+The recipe shared here is a Kerala style Biryani.
 Kerala is an Indian state that is popular for its fresh backwaters and coconut trees.
-You may think what that to do with Kerala fish biryani, right?
-Usually, people from Kerala uses freshly caught fishes from the backwaters, coconut milk, coconut oil, and other fresh produce to make their traditional fish dum biryani.
-This makes the Kerala-style fish biryani authentic and unique from other biryani recipes.
+You may think what that to do with fish biryani, right?
+Usually, people from the state use freshly caught fishes from the backwaters, coconut milk, coconut oil, and other fresh produce to make their traditional fish dum biryani.
+This makes the Kerala fish biryani authentic and unique from other biryani recipes.

 Usually, Kaima rice is used to make Ghee rice/ney choru which is one of the most popular dishes in Kerala to layer the biryani.
 This gives a unique taste and flavor to the Kerala-style fish biriyani.
 Especially, the ingredients like cashews, raisins, gravy prepared with coconut milk make the dish absolutely tempting and deliver a unique taste, texture, and flavor.

-Kerala style fish dum biryani is an appetizing dish that has a lot of variations.
-Even though the traditional recipe calls for Kaima or Seeraga samba rice, you could also try this dish with Basmati rice.
+Fish biryani is an appetizing dish that has a lot of variations.
+Even though the traditional recipe Kerala biryani calls for Kaima or Seeraga samba rice, you could also try this dish with Basmati rice.
 And you can also replace the coconut milk with curd which might not drastically change the flavor.